 Stage 4 means the cancer has spread to the bladder or back passage (rectum) or further away.
-The main treatments are surgery, radiotherapy, chemotherapy or a combination of these treatments.
-Or you might have treatment to control symptoms.
+Treatments might include chemoradiotherapy, surgery, radiotherapy, chemotherapy, a targeted cancer drug and an immunotherapy drug.

 The stage of a cancer tells you how big it is and whether it has spread.
 It helps your doctor decide which treatment you need.

 Doctors use the International Federation of Gynecology and Obstetrics (FIGO) staging system for cervical cancer.
 There are 4 stages, numbered 1 to 4.

 Stage 4 means one or more of the following.
 The cancer has spread:

 - outside the area between the hip bones (pelvis)